In some cases, immigrants lose due to mistakes made or wrongful conduct taken by their attorneys.

 What Is A Lozada Motion?

-What Are The Filing Requirements For Lozada Motions?
+What Are The Filing Requirements For Lozada Motions At Immigration Court?

-The stated purpose of Lozada, according to the BIA, is to protect the due process rights of immigrants and the integrity of removal proceedings.
+The stated purpose in Matter of Lozada, according to the BIA, is to protect the due process rights of immigrants and the integrity of removal proceedings.

-In order to perfect a claim, an immigrant must file a motion to reopen and meet the three prongs of the Board’s Lozada test:
+In order to perfect a claim, an immigrant must file an EOIR motion to reopen and meet the three prongs of the Board’s Lozada test:

 - The allegations must be supported by an affidavit of the aggrieved immigrant setting forth in detail the agreement that was entered into with counsel with respect to the actions to be taken and what representations counsel did or did not make to the respondent;